dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 cover:
   image: cover.png
 ---
+*UPDATE Wed 24th, 2024: This article was originally called "Nominal Types".
+A few people on [lobste.rs](https://lobste.rs/s/12qnj3/nominal_types_rust) and [r/programming](https://www.reddit.com/r/programming/comments/19dwi7p/nominal_types_in_rust/) pointed out that naming this Nominal Types is incorrect.
+A better description would be **Phantom Types** or maybe **Tagged Types**.*

 **Quick overview of using nominal types to encode semantic differences between types in an efficient and elegant way**
 # The Problem

 Let's say we're writing a program with various types of IDs: user IDs, group IDs and document IDs.
 These can be represented as unsigned 64-bit integers.
 However, semantically, they're different.
 A user ID shouldn't be interchangeable with a group ID or a document ID.
 The most common approach is to differentiate them through naming conventions: